Feeds:

 In November 1960, St. Louis general manager Bing Devine invited Schoendienst to attend Cardinals spring training in 1961 for a tryout.
 “There is no question in my mind that he can prove valuable in a reserve capacity,” Devine said.
 “Meanwhile, I told him that if any other opportunity comes his way he is not committed to the Cardinals.”

 A month later, Angels general manager Fred Haney offered Schoendienst a contract to join the expansion team as a second baseman, The Sporting News reported.
-Haney had been manager of the Braves in 1957 and 1958 when Schoendienst helped Milwaukee win two pennants and a World Series championship.
+Haney had been manager of the Braves in 1957 and 1958 when Schoendienst helped Milwaukee win two pennants and a World Series title.

 Schoendienst told friends, “If the contract is satisfactory, I’ll sign it.
 I think I can play 100 games in 1961.”

-The Sporting News reported the contract as “lush” and proclaimed Haney “undoubtedly will take the veteran second baseman to camp with the club at Palm Springs.”
+The Sporting News reported the contract as “lush” and Haney “undoubtedly will take the veteran second baseman to camp with the club at Palm Springs.”

 Instead, Schoendienst, who turned 38 in February 1961, chose to attend Cardinals camp as a non-roster player.
 “I told Fred (Haney) I’d be better off staying in St. Louis with my family,” Schoendienst said.